OctopusDeploy/blog/blog/2018-10/selenium/23-the-page-object-model-pattern/the-page-object-model-pattern.md

 The second, and perhaps most significant, limitation is that the code used to construct this test is not reusable.
 Imagine that in addition to this test that purchases a ticket, we wanted to write a second test that verified the prices of the tickets for each available section.
 You might write a test like this to ensure that pricing changes don't result in unreasonably high or low ticket prices.

-To write a second test, each of the interactions with the application to the point of being able to select an event section would need to be copied and pasted into a second test method.
-However copying and pasting is best avoided because it makes code much harder to maintain, since common functionality now lives in multiple methods and all have to be individually updated.
+To write a second test, each of the interactions with the application would need to be copied and pasted into a second test method.
+However, copying and pasting is best avoided because it makes code much harder to maintain, since common functionality now lives in multiple methods and all have to be individually updated.

 One solution to both of these limitations is to use the Page Object Model, or POM, design pattern.
 The POM design pattern encapsulates the interactions with an individual page inside a class.
 This means the interactions with a page are now exposed behind methods with friendly names, and the classes can be reused between tests.